TrexterX17/Labs-For-System-Security/README.md

 This repository showcases my practical, hands-on experience in system security, network administration, and cybersecurity operations.
 Each lab demonstrates real-world skills in configuring, securing, and analyzing computer systems and networks.

-These labs were completed as part of **EAS 595 - System Security** under Prof. Kevin Cleary, where I gained practical experience with enterprise-grade tools and techniques used in modern cybersecurity operations.

 ---

 ## 🎯 Core Competencies Demonstrated